-INTRODUCTORY TECHNICAL DDT 112
+DDT 112 INTRODUCTORY TECHNICAL

-DRAWING (1T, 2E, 3M) 3 credits FORMERLY: DDT 102
+DRAWING (1T, 2E, 3M)

 This course covers drawing reproduction and orthographic projection and sectioning.
 Emphasis will be placed on the theory as well as the mechanics of orthographic projections and shape description, the relationship of orthographic planes and views, the views and their space dimensions, the application of the various types of sections, and drawing reproduction.
 Upon completion, students should have an understanding of orthographic projections and be able to identify orthographic planes, produce orthographic views of objects, apply the various sectioning techniques and methods, and reproduce drawings.